On This Page

 - Clinical nurse specialists

-However, while Medicare covers all of these provider types in general, professionals in any of these categories can choose to opt out of Medicare reimbursement.
-(Psychiatrists often choose to opt out of Medicare.)
-If you want to see a professional who has opted out, you’ll need to use a supplemental plan or pay out of pocket for their services.
+However, while Medicare covers all of these provider types in general, professionals in any of these categories can choose not to accept Medicare.
+(Psychiatrists often opt out of Medicare.)
+If you want to see someone who doesn’t accept your plan, you’ll need to use a supplemental plan or pay out of pocket for their services.

 What Are Participating and Non-Participating Providers?